Documentation

 Span exporters

-• If the LUMIGO_TRACER_TOKEN environment variable is set: an OTLP Exporter is configured to push data to Lumigo
+• If the LUMIGO_TRACER_TOKEN environment variable is set: an OTLP Exporter is configured to push data to Lumigo.

 • If the LUMIGO_DEBUG_SPANDUMP environment variable is set to a path-like value, we define the FileLoggingSpanExporter, to save to file the spans collected.
-Do not use this flag in production unless you need to troubleshoot trace data!

 SDK configuration